Last Updated on August 2, 2022 by Rebecca Huff

 - plain yogurt

-Why not eat nutella : Love Nutella? or 5 Reasons Nutella Should Be Banned from your Breakfast Table and Nutella is Spreadable Candy.
+Why not eat nutella : Love Nutella? or 5 Reasons Nutella Should Be Banned from your Breakfast Table.

 I hope these tips help you get started thinking about more creative ways to eat healthy on a tight budget.
-Future posts will include more recipes that I used while our budget was super tight that my children enjoyed and still ask for today.
-I frequently share recipes and tips on social media, so be sure to follow me on Pinterest, Instagram, Twitter and Facebook!
+Many of the recipes that I used while our budget was super tight are ones my children enjoyed and still ask for today.
+I frequently share recipes and tips on social media, so be sure to follow me on Pinterest, Instagram, and Facebook!